 (These fees of any combination can be paid by check to the Department of Student Affairs)

-The fee schedule above was current at the time of printing of this handbook but is subject to change with prior notification in writing.
+The fee schedule above was current at the time of printing of this handbook but is subject to change with prior notification.
 The charges listed do not include fines for loss or damage to school property; the fee to replace a lost or damaged ID; expenses for standardized tests that are optional; club memberships; or school yearbooks, class rings, entertainment, dances, field trips, etc.

 Room and Board Fee Each student is assessed a fee of $500 per semester to offset the cost of room and board.
 The amount of the room and board fee may change by act of the State Legislature.